Hey, fellow pet lovers!

 Cats are obligate carnivores, unlike dogs who do have some omnivore characteristics.

-This means they must consume a diet of raw meat, edible bone, and offal, as they are unable to survive solely on a diet of fruit and vegetable matter.
+This means they must consume a diet of raw meat, edible bone, and organ meat, as they are unable to survive solely on a diet of fruit and vegetable matter.
 Cats are able to process some vegetables and fruits but not as much as our pet dogs.
 As dogs have a slightly longer digestive tract than their feline friends.

 In today’s society, our cats are not fed a diet that ensures they live a healthy life free of illness.
 Their food options, overly processed canned/pouched wet food or dry kibble are far from what they should be consuming!!!